 The Michigan-based manufacturing company joins longstanding customers General Dynamics, MAHLE and more for the 11th annual MDEX sponsored by the Michigan chapter of the National Defense Industrial Association (NDIA).
 The event is on-line for the first time this year due to the COVID-19 pandemic.
 MDEX provides opportunities for government and industry to come together to deliver the best tools and services for the military.

-To learn more and register for the event for FREE, go to MDEX – Michigan Defense Expo
+To learn more go to MDEX – Michigan Defense Expo

 Participating in MDEX since its inception, Barron Industries uses the investment casting process to manufacture Aluminum, Steel and Stainless Steel components and mission-critical assemblies.

 The company produces precision-machined components for many of the ground vehicles manufactured by General Dynamics Land Systems, BAE Systems and Oshkosh Defense.